Hana (group): History

-2023–2025: No No Girls
+2024–2025: No No Girls

 South Korean-Japanese rapper and singer Chanmina and Japanese rapper Sky-Hi announced an audition program, No No Girls, a survival style show to determine the members of a girl group.
 The pair revealed Chanmina would produce the group while Sky-Hi's talent agency BMSG would manage the group.
 30 initial candidates were selected out of 7,000 applicants.
 The first episode of No No Girls was broadcast via YouTube on October 4, 2024.

 2025–present: Formation and debut

 On January 12, 2025, Chika, Naoko, Jisoo, Yuri, Momoka, Koharu, and Mahina were the seven finalists of No No Girls, forming the group Hana.
 They later released their pre-debut digital single, "Drop" on January 31, 2025.

 Signing with Chanmina's No Label Music and Sony Music Japan's Mastersix Foundation, Hana released their major label debut single, "Rose", on CD on April 23.
 The single was released digitally on April 2.
 "Rose" became commercially successful in Japan, debuting at number one on the Billboard Japan Hot 100.
 On June 9, the group released "Burning Flower".
-The group later announced their second major label single, "Blue Jeans".
-On September 8th, they released their digital single “Bad Love”.
-On October 13, 2025, HANA released their new single titled “My Body”.
+The group later announced their second major physical single, "Blue Jeans".
+In December, Hana revealed their first tie-in anime song "Cold Night" for the second season of the Japanese anime series Medalist.
+The group later released their self-titled debut studio album on February 23, 2026.
+Momoka and Jisoo were featured on Illit's "I Got Your Back" on July 26.
+The Korean version of "I Got Your Back" was released on August 17.